vietbuiminh/force-academic-mk/_pages/research_ArcticLakeCores.md

   </figcaption>
 </figure>

-This paired study will answer key questions on how changing climate could result in increased sediment transport and sedimentation in Arctic regions.

 # Preliminary Data Collection: Summer 2025
 We collected preliminary data for this project in Summer 2025 from a lake in the Aklavik Range.
 This preliminary data included bathymetry, a gravity core of lake sediments, and tile probing of the lake bottom to understand potential lake grain size and sediment depth.